Guide, Reviewed 30 April 2026

 • Not adjusting if you are clearly going to miss.
 You are allowed to pull forward and try again.
 Doing so is not a fault.
 Finishing on the line because you refused to correct is.

 A lot of learners assume that once they start the manoeuvre they have to commit.
 They do not.
 If you can see in your mirrors that you are going to clip a line, stop, select first gear, pull forward to straighten up, and try the reverse again.
 The examiner will accept up to one full pull-forward correction without it being a fault.
+Repeated corrections start to look like a serious vs minor faults issue around control.
 What they will not accept is hitting the kerb of an adjacent bay, hitting another car, or finishing badly out of position.

 Find an empty supermarket car park on a Sunday morning.
 Practise the bay park from both sides (some test centres have you reversing into bays on the left, some on the right).
 Practise picking your own bay rather than always using the same one.
 Practise it with the radio off so you get used to listening for any pedestrian behind you.
 Read our full manoeuvres guide for the other three the examiner can ask for, and check our test day walkthrough so the manoeuvre instruction does not catch you cold.
 If you are weighing test centre choice, our easiest vs hardest centres guide covers how car park layout varies and our easiest centres ranking shows where reverse-bay-park is usually the manoeuvre picked.

-For city-specific notes on test centre car parks, see our London city page or Manchester city page.
-National pass-rate context lives on the stats page.
+For city-specific notes on test centre car parks, see our London driving test guide or Manchester driving test guide.
+National pass-rate context lives on the stats page, and the parallel park guide covers the on-road counterpart.

 Frequently asked questions